p6spy/p6spy/src/site/markdown/configandusage.md

     # log file is truncated every time. (file logger only)
     append=true

+    # class to use for formatting log messages - defaults to SingleLineFormat if not set
+    #logMessageFormat=com.p6spy.engine.logging.appender.SingleLineFormat

     #The following are for log4j logging only
     log4j.appender.STDOUT=org.apache.log4j.ConsoleAppender
     log4j.appender.STDOUT.layout=org.apache.log4j.PatternLayout